casper-ecosystem/cep-85/docs/using-casper-client.md

 --state-root-hash 107a33f19093b8a17cea32fd53595507e8843a30cbb5e7160d9b276b4bec3538 \
 // The contract hash of your CEP-85 contract instance.
 --contract-hash hash-b568f50a64acc8bbe43462ffe243849a88111060b228dacb8f08d42e26985180 \
-// The name of the entrypoint you are invoking.
+// The name of the dictionary you are invoking.
 --dictionary-name "supply" \
 // The ID of the CEP-85 token for which you are checking the supply.
 --dictionary-item-key "2"